sea-lab-wm/bee-tool/README.md

 ## How does BEE work?
  - Technologies
    - **Issue classification**  is based on _fastText_.
 The model is a multi-class linear neural model that receives the set of n-grams extracted from the issue title and description.
-   - **Sentence classification**  Bee extracts {1,2,3}-grams and {1,2,3}-POS tags that are extracted from each sentence using tokenization, lemmatization, and POS tagging via Stanford
+   - **Sentence classification**  Bee extracts {1,2,3}-grams and {1,2,3}-POS tags that are extracted from each sentence using tokenization, lemmatization, and POS tagging via  <a href="https://stanfordnlp.github.io/CoreNLP/history.html"> Stanford CoreNLP library </a>.

  - Classification models